Skip to content

 Postdoctoral Fellowship in Drug Discovery, 2024 Washington University in St. Louis

-Watch Now: Q&A with Nokomis
+Watch a Q&A with Nokomis

 The PhRMA Foundation postdoctoral fellowship will allow me to drive my own research goals to further explore molecular and structural pharmacology.
 This fellowship will provide a fantastic platform to continue toward my goal of independent academic research.